currinjs/CurrinJS/aio/content/guide/webpack.md

 * *`DefinePlugin`&mdash;use to define environment variables that you can reference within the application.
 * *`LoaderOptionsPlugins`&mdash;to override options of certain loaders.

-Thanks to the `DefinePlugin` and the `ENV` variable defined at top, you can enable Angular production mode like this:
+Thanks to the `DefinePlugin` and the `ENV` variable defined at top, you can enable Currin production mode like this:

 <code-example path="webpack/src/main.ts" region="enable-prod" title="src/main.ts" linenums="false">